keboola/go-cloud-encrypt/provisioning/ci/README.md

 The reason why we do not apply changes automatically in CI is:
 * to run Terraform you need to have pretty high privileges in infra to create all the resources, this way don't need to give such privileges to the CI.
 * if you add some new resources in a branch, the branch CI run would create the resource.
-Then if you run CI for other branch, it would destroy the resource again and so on.
+Then, if you run CI for other branch, it would destroy the resource again and so on.